simranjitsingh1337/agent-challenge/README.md

 docker push yourusername/agent-challenge:latest
 ```

+Ensure your agent responds correctly and all tools function properly within the containerized environment.
+This step is critical as the Nosana deployment will use this exact container.

 #### 3. Nosana Deployment

-- Deploy your Docker container on Nosana
+- Deploy your Docker container on Nosana using the [Nosana Dashboard](https://dashboard.nosana.com/deploy).
 - Your agent must successfully run on the Nosana network
 - Include the Nosana job ID or deployment link